stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 :::info

-Invitations to the several product teams should be done by the maintainers of the product teams.
-Only in rare cases, like onboarding a new person and a new team in the same step, you should invite people to teams.
+Assigning a GitHub user to the several GitHub product teams should be done by the maintainers of the GitHub product teams.
+Only in rare cases, like onboarding a new person and a new team in the same step, DevSecOps team should assign github users to github teams.

 :::